anonymousdomain/reverse-proxy/README.md

 ```
 ### ochestrate the servers in a dockerized enviroment

-for the sake of simplicity you can use simple html tags for each server  and mount it as a volume
+for the sake of simplicity you can use simple html template for each server  and mount it as a volume
 then spin up the docker compose
 ``` docker compose
 docker-compose up -d